Deep-Symmetry/afterglow/README.md

 > will likely want to do something similar in setting up your own
 > shows, since a single show is the most common scenario.
 See the
 > [afterglow.show-context](http://deepsymmetry.org/afterglow/doc/afterglow.show-context.html)
 > API documentation for more details.
+The `show-context` namespace
+> also defines the dynamic variable `*show*` which you can use to
+> refer to the current default show when you need to mention it
+> explicitly, as you will see in some of the examples below.

 The actual content of `fiat-lux` is quite simple, creating three effects to achieve the goals mentioned above: